HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 F. Braun Rd.
 The Racine county bike route alternates between Braun and KR.
 Braun has less traffic but a somewhat poorer pavement.
 Taylor seems to be the best connector between Racine and Braun Rd–somewhat busy but with room for bicyclists and relatively low speeds.

 H. Spring Street to Old Spring.
-Passes new Pike River Pathway which seemed very popular with local bicyclists.
+Passes Pike River Pathway which seemed very popular with local bicyclists.
 (West of Cty H quality of shoulders on Spring St deteriorates.)

 I. Northwestern Avenue.
 Fairly heavy traffic but good pavement and shoulders.
 Connects to Kraut with much lower traffic.